fsantanna/pingus/ceu/README.md

 -->

-Céu is a programming language that aims to offer a higher-level and safer alternative to C/C++ with the following characteristics:
+Céu is a programming language that aims to offer a higher-level and safer alternative to C/C++ with the characteristics that follow:

-- *Reactive:* code executes in reactions to events
+- *Reactive:* code executes in reactions to events.
-- *Synchronous:* reactions run to completion, i.e., there's no implicit preemption or real parallelism (avoiding locks, queues, etc)
+- *Synchronous:* reactions run to completion, i.e., there's no implicit preemption or real parallelism.
-- *Structured:* programs use structured control mechanisms, such as `await` (to suspend a line of execution), and `par` (to combine multiple awaiting lines of execution)
+- *Structured:* programs use structured control mechanisms, such as `await` (to suspend a line of execution), and `par` (to combine multiple awaiting lines of execution).

 Structured programming eliminates the *callback hell* [[![X]][callback-hell]], letting programmers write code in direct/sequential style.